 Actual Grain Size: 0.5mm

-Asphalt is recorded as being used for waterproofing by the Greeks and Romans.
+Asphalt was recorded as being used for waterproofing by the Greeks and Romans.
 Historically the material was based on naturally occuring surface seepages of petroleum oils, the two most famous being in Trinidad and Neuchatel in Switzerland.
-During the 19th Century the product started to be used for paving streets of major cities like London and Paris and whilst it helped to reduce dust it wasn't always favoured as it was considered to be slippery for horses compared to traditional granite setts.
+During the 19th Century the product was used for paving streets of major cities like London and Paris, and whilst it helped to reduce dust it wasn't always favoured as it was considered to be slippery for horses compared to traditional granite "setts".
+Asphalt was famously promoted and laid in the UK by The Limmer and Trinidad Company - which in the early 1960's became part of the Tarmac group.

-Modern asphalts comprise a mortar of thick petroleum oil (bitumen) mixed with fine sand and crushed rock fillers.
+Modern asphalts comprise a mortar of fine sand mixed with thick petroleum oil (bitumen) and crushed rock fillers.

-Tarmac was a late comer to the party but provided for the ultimate recycled material first being manufactured at the turn of the 20th century by mixing crushed blast furnace slag, a byproduct of iron smelting, with tar, itself a byproduct of manufacturing coke from coal, again a component in the iron smelting process.
+Tarmac (Tarmacadam) was the ultimate recycled material.
+Having been patented and manufactured at the turn of the 20th century using crushed blast furnace slag, a byproduct of iron smelting, with tar, itself a byproduct of manufacturing coke from coal, again a component in the iron smelting process".

-With the demise of iron and steel manufacturing from the 1960's onwards, blast furnace slag was replaced with crushed limestone and granite and tar was superseded with petroleum bitumen.
+With the demise of iron and steel production in the UK from the 1960's onwards, blast furnace slag was replaced with quarried crushed limestone and granite, whilst tar was superseded with bitumen originating from oil refining.

-To cut a long story short the correct modern name for highway surfacing materials is asphalt, however for old boys from the black stuff and for dioramas with roads prior to 2000 in my book the term Tarmac is perfectly acceptable.
+To cut a long story short the correct name for modern highway surfacing materials is asphalt, however, for old boys from the black stuff and for dioramas with roads prior to 2000 the generic and much loved term "Tarmac" is perfectly acceptable".

 Colour & Form: